zencart/documentation/content/dev/developer_environment.md

 ## Writing PHP code for Zen Cart requires no particularly special environment.

 1. A PHP-aware IDE is very useful to highlight basic syntax errors.
-We use PhpStorm (commercial) but there are various free IDEs available.
+We use [PhpStorm](https://www.jetbrains.com/phpstorm/) (commercial) but there are various free IDEs available.
    It's helpful if your editor honors the `.editorconfig` standard which sets out formatting standards for code files.
+VS Code can be set up to work as an IDE for PHP.
 2. A LAMP stack is necessary to locally host a working development copy of your store.
-Common options for this include XAMPP, WAMP/MAMP, Laragon, and even Laravel Valet.
+Common options for this include XAMPP, WAMP/MAMP, Laragon, and even [Herd](https://herd.laravel.com) or [Valet](https://laravel.com/docs/valet).

 ## Code Formatting